aayush3009/VANDELS-MPDAF/README.md

 # VANDELS-MPDAF
-This is an example of analysing VANDELS 1D spectra using tools provided by MPDAF based on ipython (jupyter).
-Jupyter notebook can be installed following the instructions here: https://jupyter.readthedocs.io/en/latest/install.html

-This notebook is based on Python 3.6.
+This is an example/tutorial to analyse VANDELS 1D rest-frame UV spectra using tools provided by MPDAF based on ipython (jupyter).
+Jupyter notebook can be installed following the instructions here: https://jupyter.readthedocs.io/en/latest/install.html.
+This notebook is based on Python 3.X.

 Pre-requisites for using the MPDAF notebook:
 - numpy